visit-dav/visit/src/doc/using_visit/WorkingWithFiles/File_Open_Window.rst

 ~~~~~~~~~~~~~~~~~

 A virtual database is a time-varying database that VisIt artificially creates
-out of smaller, single time step databases that have related filenames.
+out of smaller, single timestep databases that have related filenames.
 Virtual databases allow you to access time-varying data without having to
 first create a ``.visit`` ``:ref:`Need a reference to .visit files`` file.
 The
 files that are grouped into a virtual database are determined by the file